JevenDev/wireframe/README.md

-Wireframe assignment for Interactive Media: Web 501
+Wireframe assignment for Interactive Media: Web 501, by Jeven Randhawa
-By: Jeven Randhawa